KonstantinSimeonov/tsx-control-statements/examples/webpack/README.md

 # Usage with webpack

-`typings` directory and the `typesRoot` configuration in `tsconfig.json` prevent compile-time errors from typescript.
 This setup should be identical for `ts-loader` and `awesome-typescript-loader`.
+This example does not work for `typescript < 2.7`.

 ## Running the example: